xavibenjamin/theboldreport.net/_posts/2017-02-15-wait-you-dont-control-your-calendar--signal-v-noise.markdown

 The problem comes in practice.
 "Meetings helps us all get on the same page."
 Yea, well we could do that in Slack or Basecamp.
 Next excuse.
 "There's nothing like face-to-face time to talk things out."
 Uhhh… yea there is.
 Hours of productive time where I can actually do the work you pay me for.

 But hey!
 What do I care?
 I don't work full-time anymore.
-Thankfully, I don't worry about this crap anymore.
+Thankfully, this type of crap doesn't stress me out these days.